Total Functions in QMA: Definitions

 \subsection{Relations}

 Consider a quantum verification procedure $Q$.
 In this section we are interested in the set of states on which $Q$ accepts with high probability.
-We are also interested in the set of states on which $Q$ will reject with high probability.
+We are also interested in the set of states on which $Q$ rejects with high probability.
 This leads us to the following definitions.

 \begin{deff} Let $Q=\{Q_n\}$ be a quantum verification procedure and fix $a\in[0,1]$.

 We define the following relations over binary strings and density matrices:

 Using the notion of eigenspace $\HH_Q (x, p)$ of $Q$ introduced previously, we define the following binary relations over binary strings and quantum states: